 It only takes a little to lose a lot.

-Prescription drug overdoses kill more Oklahomans than motor vehicle crashes.
-Of the approximately 700 unintentional poisoning deaths in Oklahoma each year, seven out of ten involve at least one prescription drug.
-Prescription painkillers (opioids) are the most common class of drugs involved in overdose deaths in Oklahoma (involved in more than 80% of prescription drug-related overdose deaths).
-More overdose deaths involve prescription painkillers than alcohol and all illicit drugs combined.
+Of the more than 700 unintentional poisoning deaths in Oklahoma each year, six out of ten involve at least one prescription drug.
+Prescription opioids are the most common class of drugs involved in overdose deaths in Oklahoma (involved in 85% of prescription drug-related overdose deaths).
+More overdose deaths involve prescription opioids than all illicit drugs combined.

 Although there have been great strides in raising awareness about the dangers of prescription drugs, many people are still unaware that the misuse or abuse of prescription drugs can be as dangerous as the use of illegal drugs, leading to addiction and even death.